Survivor: Gabon: Production notes

 Probst recalled that the live finale of Gabon was almost ruined as the production assistant normally in charge of bringing the Final Tribal Council votes from the production offices to the live venue had forgotten to bring them, a fact discovered just as the live show started.
 Probst explained that another staff member raced back to the offices, breaking into the room where the votes were secured due to having no key, and faxed the votes over to the live venue, where another production staff member retraced the votes by hand with only about 15 minutes left before the live show vote reading.
 In the end, the original votes arrived at the studio in time and were read.

+Production

+Filming

+This season marked the second of the series that was filmed in Africa (Survivor: Africa had been filmed seven years earlier in Kenya).
+Reports from Gabon indicate the show was filmed around the coastal towns of Nyonie and Ekwata in the Wonga-Wongue Presidential Reserve.